-We all have the ability to hit within three full octaves of notes when we’re speaking, but a lot of times, we hit just one or two.
-This can result in your voice being monotone where you hit just one note the whole time—which can put your audience to sleep.
-If you listen to announcers on radio or TV, you’ll notice that they’re hitting different notes when they speak to give variety to their delivery, which makes it easier to understand what they’re saying.
+We all have the ability to hit within three full octaves of notes when we’re speaking, but a lot of times, we use just one or two.
+This can result in a flat monotone drone which can put your audience to sleep.
+If you listen to professionals doing voice overs or ads, you’ll notice they’re hitting different pitches which makes it easier to take in what they’re saying.

-Use these tricks to avoid the dreaded monotone delivery and keep your audience engaged.
+Use these techniques to avoid the dreaded monotone drone and keep your audience engaged.